nexmo-community/vonage-workshop/content/SMS/receive-sms/_index.md

 ## Alternative Languages

-See the [Receive SMS example](https://developer.nexmo.com/messaging/sms/code-snippets/receive-an-sms) on NDP.
+See the [Receive SMS example](https://developer.nexmo.com/messaging/sms/code-snippets/receive-an-sms) in the docs.
 Click through to view the full source on GitHub.